opencv/opencv/modules/optim/doc/primal_dual_algorithm.rst

     :param visibleLightImage: This is an optional grayscale image (CV_32FC1 for best performance) of the scene corresponding to the depthmap to be optimized.
 The algorithm uses the image to construct the :math:`\mathbf{g}` function, to provide hints for the location of edge discontinuities.

-    :param s:The stream to run on.
-The functor is fully asyncronous except for memory allocation (always synchronous as of the current cuda release). allocate() and cacheGValues() can be called to
+    :param s: The stream to run on.
+The functor is fully asyncronous except for memory allocation (always synchronous as of the current CUDA release).
+To allow fully asynchronous behavior, the functor should be created ahead of time and ``allocate()`` called. ``cacheGValues()`` can then be called later with the appropriate ``visibleLightImage`` without creating a sequence point.

 ..
 [ChambollePock] Antonin Chambolle and Thomas Pock.
 "A first-order primal-dual algorithm for convex problems with applications to imaging."